-- The listed company will issue a prospectus offering shares to the
+- The listed company will issue a prospectus offering

-they want to raise additional funds.
+market if they want to raise additional funds.

 - When the listed company has the required shareholder approvals

-and raised funds under its prospectus, it must also meet the ASX listing requirements and complete the ASX re-admission
+and raised funds under its prospectus, it must also meet the ASX listing requirements and complete the ASX

 - The listed company will then recommence trading on the

 The deal can lead to changes in the listed company's ownership,

 management and operations, as the unlisted company takes over the

 shell of the listed entity.